dankelley/oce-issues/13xx/1359/README.md

 * other `*.m` the .m files required to run the pwelch example in `test.m`
 * `x.dat` data produced by the commented-out code at start of `test.m`
 * `pxx.dat` data produced by running `test.m` (i.e. the welch spectral output)
-* `01.R` etc, various steps towards reproducing results of `test.m`.
+* `old/01.R`: various steps towards reproducing results of `test.m`.
 Apart from the endpoints, the spec agrees with matlab to 7 digits, after a scale factor
-* `02.R` factor figured out. endpoint ok on *one* testcase.
-FIXME: even/odd length
+* `old/02.R`: the factor has been figured out.
+The endpoint is OK on *one* testcase.
 * `1359a.R` uses the above; tests for both even and odd data lengths